Church of Santa Prisca de Taxco

-The Parroquia de Santa Prisca y San Sebastían, commonly known as the Church of Santa Prisca, is a colonial monument located in the city of Taxco de Alarcón, in the southern state of Guerrero, Mexico, built between 1751 and 1759.
+The Parroquia de Santa Prisca y San Sebastián, commonly known as the Church of Santa Prisca, is a colonial monument located in the city of Taxco de Alarcón, in the southern state of Guerrero, Mexico, built between 1751 and 1759.
 It is located on the east side of the main plaza of Taxco.

 The construction was ordered by José de la Borda, one of the most prosperous mine owners of the region of Taxco in the 18th century.
 From 1758 to 1806, the temple was the tallest building in Mexico, but was surpassed by the Church of Our Lady of Mount Carmel in San Luis Potosí City.
-The Church of Santa Prisca considered one of the best of New Spanish Churrigueresque.
+The Church of Santa Prisca is considered one of the finest examples of the New Spanish Churrigueresque.

 Construction

 The Santa Prisca de Taxco, main representation of the New Spanish baroque in Taxco.

 The church was built between 1751 and 1759 by José de la Borda (ca. 1700–1778), who had made a great fortune in the silver mines surrounding the town.
 Despite his wealth, however, the opulence of the church nearly bankrupted him.
-The construction of the church of Santa Prisca in Taxco lasted 15 years and was aimed at creating a space where the priest Manuel de la Borda--son of José de la Borda, benefactor and founder of the parish--could officiate mass.
+The construction of the church of Santa Prisca in Taxco lasted 15 years and was aimed at creating a space where the priest Manuel de la Borda—son of José de la Borda, benefactor and founder of the parish—could officiate mass.

-Although he had arrived in Taxco only about thirty-five years before the construction of the Santa Prisca temple, José de la Borda was already one of the most important figures in the mineral, which is why the Archbishopric of Mexico allowed him to erect the parish your entire taste.
+Although he had arrived in Taxco only about thirty-five years before the construction of the Santa Prisca temple, José de la Borda was already one of the most important figures in the mining district, which is why the Archbishopric of Mexico allowed him to build the parish church entirely to his own taste.

 Cayetano José de Siguenza drew the plans in the form of a very narrow Latin cross due to the conditions of the land and the architect Diego Durán Berruecos built it between 1751 and 1759.
 The altarpieces were designed by the brothers Isidoro Vicente and Luis de Balbás (adoptive sons of Jerónimo, the Mexican Churrigueresque master) who took advantage of the structure of the building to trace the symbolic and religious axes.